hendrikmolder/mcp-wise/README.md

 ## Features

 - List all recipients from your Wise account via a simple MCP resource
+- Send money to recipients using the Wise API
+- Create invoice payment requests with line items and payer information
+- Get available balance currencies for invoice creation
 - Automatically handles authentication and profile selection
 - Uses the Wise Sandbox API for development and testing